 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-How does your community integrate the neophytes into the life of the parish?
+How does your community integrate neophytes into the life of the parish?
 In what ways do both groups grow together during this time?
-Are there ways you can better do this?
+How can this integration and growth be improved?

-Use a candle, preferably the one given to the elect at their baptism, and yellow flowers to recall the resurrection.
+Use a candle—preferably the one given to the elect at their baptism—and yellow flowers to recall the resurrection.
 Sing an Easter song.
-You could use adaptations of the prayers used during the baptismal liturgy of the Vigil—for example, the invitation in the RCIA at §227.
+You could use adaptations of the prayers used during the baptismal liturgy of the Easter Vigil, such as the invitation in the RCIA at §227.

 The people stayed there watching him.
 As for the leaders, they jeered at him.
 ‘He saved others,’ they said ‘let him save himself if he is the Christ of God, the Chosen One.’
 The soldiers mocked him too and when they approached to offer him vinegar they said, ‘If you are the king of the Jews, save yourself.’
 Above him there was an inscription: ‘This is the King of the Jews.’